Reason #1 – Our credibility, proven track record, and professionalism

-- 2014 Draft Guru iPhone/iPad and Android App: Available in 2014 in the early summer for iPhone/iPad and Android phones and tablets, this powerful app is a fantastic tool for mock drafting against the computer and it’s also set up to be used to track and maximize your own drafts.
+- 2015 Draft Guru iPhone/iPad and Android App: Available in 2015 in the early summer for iPhone/iPad and Android phones and tablets, this powerful app is entering its fourth year of existence and is a fantastic tool for mock drafting against the computer, and it’s also set up to be used to track and maximize your own drafts.
 With constantly updated projections (at least 2X a week) you can rest easy knowing you have all our picks built into advice designed to help you dominate.
 This app is FREE for subscribers.

 - Draft Guru Software: This web-based software will work on a PC or a Mac and is a fantastic tool for running quick and easy mock drafts or analyzing your real drafts as they happen in real time or after the fact.
 And the best part?
 The version of the software posted on our site is synced up with FantasyGuru.com, so all of our projections, rankings, and recommendations are built right into the software.
 As we update our projections twice a week, they are also updated in the software.